nameless-and-blameless/TAG/tmp/TAG-POW.md

 ### Attack Details:
 - **Date:** May 12, 2023
 - **Operatives:** 50 black males recruited by Danny Taylor
-- **Execution:** Stormed the church, blocked exits, and shot congregants.
-Chainsaws used for beheadings.
+- **Execution:** On Mother's Day, CIA Operatives stormed the church, blocked exits, and shot congregants who attempted to flee.
+Chainsaws were used to behead congregants.

 ### Impact:
 - **Casualties:** Over 400

-## Incident 7: Attack on Hickory Valley Christian Church
+## 7: Attack on Hickory Valley Christian Church

 ### Location:
 Shallowford Road, Chattanooga, Tennessee